dolbeysystems/fusion-cac-web-docs/content/general-user-guide/accessing-accounts/_index.md

 weight = 10
 +++

 Clicking on the **Accounts** tab at the top of the screen allows users access to accounts in the system.
+Click anywhere on the row of the selected account to open it.

 ## Account List